NetLogo/Python-Extension/BUILDING.md

 Run `sbt package`.

+Make sure your sbt is at least at version 0.13.6

-If compilation succeeds, `py.jar` will be created.
-This file and `pyext.py` should then be placed in a folder named `py` in your NetLogo `extensions` directory.
+If compilation succeeds, `py.jar` will be created in the py directory.
+Copy the `py` directory to your NetLogo `extensions` directory.